onepointconsulting/rust-splitter/README.md

 # Rust Splitter

-Simple splitter that can be used to split files line by line.
+Simple program used to split files using glob patterns.
+Files can be split by line (default mode) or using a regular expression.
-It can choose files using recursive patterns.

 ## Compilation